darklang/docs/README.md

 Darklang's documentation is organized into four categories:

-- tutorials
+- Tutorials
-- how-to guides
+- How-to guides
-- background information and discussion
+- Background information and discussion
-- reference material
+- Reference material

 This follows the [Divio Documentation System](https://documentation.divio.com/).
 Using this system, documentation in each category should not do the work of any